-- 1) Following submittal of the application and site plan for the special use permit, they shall be reviewed by the staff of the Jackson County Planning Department for compliance with the requirements of this section.
+- 1)3) Following submittal of the application and site plan for the special use permit, they shall be reviewed by the staff of the Jackson County Planning Department for compliance with the requirements of this section.
 The Planning Director may request input from other local, regional, and/or state agencies, such as the Jackson County Health Department and the North Carolina Department of Transportation, to assist in the thorough review of the special use permit application and site plan.
-The Planning Director shall review the special use permit application and site plan within 15 working days of its submittal. - 2) Upon review of a complete application and site plan for a special use permit, the Director may make one of the following recommendations: - a) Approval.
-If the Planning Director finds the application and site plan to be in compliance with the requirements of this Ordinance, they shall forward the recommendation and the special use permit application and site plan to the appropriate Community Planning Council for review and final action (Section 3.7.15 (v)), Community Planning Council Review and Decision).
-If the application is for a Wireless Communications facilities permit, the permit application shall be forwarded to the Board of Commissioners (Section 3.7.15 (vii)), Board of Commissioners Review and Decision). - b) Approval with Conditions.
-If the Planning Director staff recommends approval with conditions, the applicant may revise the plans to address the conditions of the approval and resubmit it.
-The revised plan shall be reviewed by the Planning Director and, if the identified conditions are adequately addressed, the special use permit application and site plan shall be forwarded to the Community Planning Council or Board of Commissioners for review and final action.
-If the plan is not revised to meet the conditions within 30 days after the decision by the Planning Director, the request shall be deemed withdrawn and the applicant must resubmit the application with all required information and payment of fees. - c) Denial.
-If the Planning Director recommends denial of the request, the reasons for denial shall be provided in writing to the applicant.
-The special use permit may be revised to address the reasons for denial and resubmitted in accordance with the provisions of this ordinance.
-A recommendation for denial by the Planning Director shall be considered final action on the request unless, within 30 days of receiving the written recommendation, the applicant provides a written request for review by the appropriate Community Planning Council or the Board of Commissioners.
+The Planning Director shall review the special use permit application and site plan within 15 working days of its submittal. - 2)4) Upon review of an applicationana complete\application and site plan for a special use permit, the Director may make will determine that the application is oone of the following reportrecommendations: - a) CompleteApproval.
+If the Planning Director finds the application and site plan to be in compliance with the requirements of this Ordinance, they shall forward the-the-ir-reportrecommendation and the special use permit application and site plan to the appropriate Community Planning Council for review and final action (Section 3.7.15 (v)), Community Planning Council Review and Decision).
+If the application is for a Wireless Communications facilities permit, the permit application shall be forwarded to the Board of Commissioners (Section 3.7.15 (vii)), Board of Commissioners Review and Decision). - b) CompleteApproval with Recommended Conditions.
+If the Planning Director staff-has recommendations on the application, the recommendations shall be forwarded to the Community Council with the staff reportrecommends approval with conditions, the applicant may revise the plans to address the conditions of the approval and resubmit it The revised plan shall be reviewed by the Planning Director and, if the identified conditions are adequately addressed, the special use permit application and site plan shall be forwarded to the Community Planning Council or Board of Commissioners for review and final action.
+If the plan is not revised to meet the conditions within 30 days after the decision by the Planning Director, the request shall be deemed withdrawn and the applicant must resubmit the application with all required information and payment of fees. - chb) Incomplete Denial Incomplete or Fails to meet ordinance standards.
+If the application is incomplete or fails to meet the ordinance standards, the the Planning Director recommends denial of the request, the reasons for denial shall be provide the request, the reasons for denial shall be provide to writing the reasons for the determination to the applicant.
+The special use permit may be revised to address the deficiencies and deficencies reasons for denial and resubmitted in accordance with the provisions of this ordinance.
+The decision of the decision A recommendation for denial by the Planning Director shall be considered final action on the request unless, within 30 days of receiving the written determination recommendation, the applicant provides a written request for review by the appropriate Community Planning Council or the Board of Commissioners.

-(iv) Public Notification
+(v)(iii) Public Notification